iPaper/ipaper.github.io/pages/integration--minipapers.md

 * **Spread**&mdash;displays a spread on the flipbook
 * **Page slider**&mdash;displays an animated slider showing pages and spreads of a pre-defined page range

-Once integrated on your website, clicking a minipaper will redirect the user to the actual Fflipbook being displayed.
+Once integrated on your website, clicking on a minipaper will redirect the user to the actual flipbook being displayed.

 ## Redirecting to an alternative URL